eclipse-archived/ceylon-lang.org/blog/2013-01-21-static-type-system-mistakes.md

 Non-denoteable types
 --------------------
-A non-denoteable type is a type which can't be written down in the programming langauge itself.
+A non-denoteable type is a type which can't be written down in the programming language itself.
 Many languages with sophisticated static type systems require the use of non-denoteable types to typecheck the code.
 This almost guarantees that the programmer can't always reproduce the compiler's reasoning, or understand the resulting error messages.

 Aggressively replacing unions with intersections
 ------------------------------------------------
-For some reason, there's some kind of predjudice against union types.
+For some reason, there's some kind of prejudice against union types.
-Many compilers, when encountering something internally that is naturally a union type, immediately attempt to replace it with the intersection of its supertypes.
+Your typical compiler, upon encountering something internally that is naturally a union type, immediately attempts to replace it with the intersection of its supertypes.
 This doesn't make a whole lot of sense to me, since in these languages both unions and intersections are usually equally non-denoteable, and this operation involves throwing away a whole lot of useful information about the type.

 Assigning references a single immutable type
 --------------------------------------------